nodecg/nodecg/README.md

 NodeCG is a live graphics system, designed to be used during live stream events.
 It is based on the overlay system used during the [Tip of the Hats 2014](https://www.youtube.com/playlist?list=PLJUPqfTTJdNnxdK5YlAo3y2jQj188jl0_) event.

-NodeCG provides a basic package system for graphics, as well as an admin dashboard for controlling the packages.
+NodeCG provides a basic bundle system for graphics, as well as an admin dashboard for controlling the bundles.

-A _package_ contains HTML, Javascript, CSS, and any other resources required to produce a certain graphic animation and also contains an admin panel for controlling the animation.
+A _bundle_ contains HTML, Javascript, CSS, and any other resources required to produce a certain graphic animation and also contains an admin panel for controlling the animation.
-A nodecg-samples repository will be created soon to demonstrate how this works in practice.
+See [nodecg-samples](http://github.com/nodecg/nodecg-samples/) for some examples of how these bundles are structured.

 ### Installation
 Install [node.js & npm](http://nodejs.org/), then install [bower](http://bower.io/), then run the following: